How it works

 <Step title="Create Quote">

-Get pricing via [POST /ramp/quote](/api-reference/quotes/get-quote-for-conversion).
+Get pricing via [POST /ramp/quote](/api-reference/quotes/get-quote).
 Quotes expire after **2 minutes**.
-The response includes `exchangeRate`, `feeBps`, `feeAmount`, and `destinationAmount`.
+Key response fields:

 See the detailed guides for quote examples: [Onramps](/guides/testing-onramps), [Offramps](/guides/testing-offramps), [Swaps](/guides/testing-swaps).